xingyif/scalabridge/organize-a-workshop/workshop-day.md

    Depending on how your workshop is organized, and how many people registered, you can try adding one or two interesting talks after lunch.
 Because usually people get tired after lunch.
 Talks might be a good break.

+- :cyclone: Chat Platform

+   One of the goals of ScalaBridge is to bring diversity into the Scala community.
+It is a good idea to create a platform that allows people to ask questions and to keep in touch.
+Gitter is one of the good options.
+Please visit [Gitter ScalaBridgeLobby](https://gitter.im/scalabridgeboston/Lobby) for an example.

 - :beers: Drinks

    Some workshops provide drinks for students after lunch.